mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A high stateroom consumes six tons of space and costs MCr0.8.

 HOLOGRAPHIC CONTROLS (TL9) This bridge design incorporates advanced interactive holographic displays and can automatically reconfigure itself to adapt to changing situations.
-A bridge with holographic controls is always optimised for the task at hand and grants DM+2 when rolling for Initiative.
+A bridge with holographic controls is always optimized for the task at hand and grants DM+2 when rolling for Initiative.

 Holographic controls add +25% to the cost of the bridge.